Grammar: Which vs That

 – The tutor who won the award is taking our class today.

 You can use either which or that in a defining relative clause to refer to things.
 However, note that some academic style guides recommend the use of that with defining relative clauses to make it clear that the information is needed to understand what or who is being referred to.
 This approach also helps you separate defining and non-defining relative clauses in your own mind.
-Do not use a comma with a defining relative clause.
+Don’t use a comma with a defining relative clause.

 3. We use non-defining (or non-restrictive) relative clauses to give additional (non-essential) information about someone or something.